MicrosoftDocs/sql-docs/docs/ssdt/ssis-vs2022-troubleshooting-guide.md

 Visit https://techcommunity.microsoft.com/t5/SQL-Server-Integration-Services/bg-p/SSIS for the latest information, tips, news, and announcements about SSIS directly from the product team.
 Integration Services (SSIS) extension release notes are listed on the [extension marketplace](https://marketplace.visualstudio.com/items?itemName=SSIS.MicrosoftDataToolsIntegrationServices).

 ## Component Download
-- To design packages using Oracle and Teradata connectors and targeting an earlier version of SQL Server prior to SQL 2019, in addition to the [Microsoft Oracle Connector](https://aka.ms/SSISMSOracleConnector) and [Microsoft Teradata Connector](https://www.microsoft.com/download/details.aspx?id=100599), you need to also install the corresponding version of Microsoft Connector for Oracle and Teradata by Attunity.
+- To design packages using Oracle and Teradata connectors and targeting an earlier version of SQL Server before SQL 2019, in addition to the [Microsoft Oracle Connector](https://aka.ms/SSISMSOracleConnector) and [Microsoft Teradata Connector](https://www.microsoft.com/download/details.aspx?id=100599), you also need to install the corresponding version of Microsoft Connector for Oracle and Teradata by Attunity.
   - [Microsoft Connector Version 5.0 for Oracle and Teradata by Attunity targeting SQL Server 2017](https://www.microsoft.com/download/details.aspx?id=55179)
   - [Microsoft Connector Version 4.0 for Oracle and Teradata by Attunity targeting SQL Server 2016](https://www.microsoft.com/download/details.aspx?id=52950)
   - [Microsoft Connector Version 3.0 for Oracle and Teradata by Attunity targeting SQL Server 2014](https://www.microsoft.com/download/details.aspx?id=44582)
   - [Microsoft Connector Version 2.0 for Oracle and Teradata by Attunity targeting SQL Server 2012](https://www.microsoft.com/download/details.aspx?id=29283)

-- Since version 3.3, Power Query Source for SQL Server 2017-2022 have been excluded from the installation of this product.
+- Since version 3.3, Power Query Source for SQL Server 2017-2022 is excluded from the installation of this product.
 To continue using this component, manually download and install them by yourselves.
 Here are the download links: [Power Query Source for SQL Server 2017-2022](https://www.microsoft.com/download/details.aspx?id=100619)

 ## Common Issues
 - SSIS Execute Package Task doesn't support debugging when ExecuteOutOfProcess is set to True.